cloudmesh-community/book/chapters/class/516/ufo.md

 Residential students will work on this project and meet in a discussion group to work on it while having weekly assigned tasks they define with us.
-Online students are welcome to join this project and their tasks will be discussed in online hours.
+Online students are welcome to join this project, and their tasks will be discussed in online hours.
 You will also need weekly time to work on it.
-Online students that are in the Bloomington area, are welcome to join our residential meetings (Please contact Gregor via piazza).
+Online students that are in the Bloomington area are welcome to join our residential meetings (Please contact Gregor via piazza).

-Work on cloudmesh cm4, cm-burn or the NIST REST Specification document can reduce the project report deliverable (in size) while substituting it with a **significant** larger programming contribution.
+Work on Cloudmesh, cm-burn or the NIST REST Specification document can reduce the project report deliverable (in size) while substituting it with a **significant** larger programming contribution.

-* In case of cm4 we may write collaboratively a report but focus on the manual first
+* In case of Cloudmesh we may write a report collaboratively but focus on the manual first
 * In case of cm-burn we will work on a report that we publish in the Raspberry community